ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 **Purpose:** To improve your direct report's performance.

 **Brief Description:**
-The annual performance review is not a replacement for ongoing guidance, coaching, and feedback.

 So we are at the last essential meeting...and why did I put it last?
-Well, because I believe this meeting, while important, is augmented, supported by, and builds upon the previously outlined meetings.
-[Ongoing performance management](https://www.atiim.com/blog/what-is-ongoing-performance-management/) consists of frequent touch-bases (i.e. 1:1s), goal setting and review (e.g. career conversations and goal review)
+Because it comes at the end of the year?
+Nah.
+Because I believe this meeting, while important, is augmented, supported by, and builds upon the previously outlined meetings.
+[Ongoing performance management](https://www.atiim.com/blog/what-is-ongoing-performance-management/) consists of frequent touch-bases (e.g. 1:1s), goal setting and review (e.g. career conversations and goal review)

 In some companies, performance reviews are a dying breed.

-A quick note, some companies like Adobe, GE, and others, got rid of the performance review, so should we follow and just ditch it?
-From my standpoint, no.  performance reviews are critical.
-Let's look beyond the headline and see that ongoing guidance and feedback at these companies has been reaplced by one-on-ones, OKRs, goal discussions, and the like.
-As an aside...were these companies _not_ doing one-on-ones?
-I digress.
+Some companies like Adobe, GE, and others, got rid of the performance review, so should we follow and just ditch it?
+From my standpoint, no.  Performance reviews are critical.

 I do not dismiss performance reviews out of hand.
 I have received performance reviews with feedback that has helped me grow significantly as a manager and leader.
 I have also given reviews that have helped people grow tremendously.
 I have also failed at them as well.

-Here is some advice / Advice for managers:
+With that in mind, here is some advice for conducting reviews:
 - give yourself plenty of time to write these reviews.
 It will take time to gather feedback, speak to peers, review your notes, and draft the full review
 - keep notes throughout the year.
 When this person excels or performs below expectations on a task/goal/expectation make note of it.
 When you receive feedback on this person from their peers or other managers, make note of it.
 - Have a concrete example for each piece of feedback.
 Feedback without an example does not resonant and in my opinion can come across like an opinion versus an objective observation.